BitMine Immersion Technologies

 The Setup: A $26 Million Company Becomes an $11 Billion Digital Asset Powerhouse

-On June 30, 2025, BitMine revealed a $250 million private placement led by MOZAYYX with participation from an extraordinary roster of institutional investors: Peter Thiel's Founders Fund, Pantera Capital, FalconX, Galaxy Digital, Kraken, DCG, and Republic Digital.
-The transaction, expected to close around July 3, 2025, was led by MOZAYYX with participation from notable investors including Founders Fund, Pantera, and others.
+On June 30, 2025, BitMine revealed a $250 million private placement led by MOZAYYX, backed by a lineup that reads like a who’s who of crypto and venture: Peter Thiel’s Founders Fund, Pantera Capital, FalconX, Galaxy Digital, Kraken, DCG, and Republic Digital.
+The deal was expected to close around July 3.

 I. The Origin Myth: From Shell Company to Crypto Dreams (1995–2021)